 - In lieu of litigation, the Department may seek back wages and liquidated damages, through settlements with employers.

 - Civil money penalties may be assessed for child labor violations and for repeat and/or willful violations of FLSA minimum wage or overtime requirements.

-- Employers who willfully or repeatedly violate minimum wage or overtime pay requirements are subject to civil money penalties of up to $1,100 per violation.
+- Employers who willfully or repeatedly violate minimum wage or overtime pay requirements are subject to civil money penalties for each violation.

-- Employers who violate the child labor provisions of the FLSA are subject to a civil money penalty of up to $11,000 for each employee who was the subject of a violation.
-These penalties may be increased up to $50,000 for each violation that caused the death or serious injury of an employee who is a minor, and may be doubled to $100,000 if the violation was determined to be willful or repeated.
+- Employers who violate the child labor provisions of the FLSA may be subject to civil money penalties.
+These penalties may be increased for each violation that results in the death or serious injury of an employee who is a minor, and may be doubled if the violation was determined to be willful or repeated.